esasisa/Install-Hadoop-2.2/README.md

 Install-Hadoop-2.2
 ==================

-Steps to install Hadoop 2.2 on Ubuntu 12.04
+Steps by Step Guide to install Hadoop 2.2 on Ubuntu 12.04

 Pre requisit for Hadoop installation